DIC Entertainment

-DIC Entertainment Corporation (/ˈdiːk/; also known as DIC Audiovisuel, DIC Enterprises, DIC Animation City, DIC Entertainment, L.P., and DIC Productions, sometimes stylized as DİC) was a French-American film and television production company that was mostly associated as an animation studio.
+DIC Entertainment Corporation (/ˈdiːk/; formerly known as DIC Audiovisuel, DIC Enterprises, DIC Animation City, later DIC Entertainment, L.P., and DIC Productions, sometimes stylized as DİC) was a French-American film and television production company and animation studio.
 As a former division of The Walt Disney Company, DIC produced live-action feature films and licensed numerous anime series.

 In 2008, DIC was acquired by Cookie Jar Group in June and was later folded into Cookie Jar in July.
-As of 2025, most of the DIC library is currently owned by WildBrain (formerly DHX Media) after the company acquired Cookie Jar in October 2012.
+As of 2026, most of the DIC library is currently owned by WildBrain (formerly DHX Media) after the company acquired Cookie Jar in October 2012.

 History

 1971–1982: DIC Audiovisuel

-Diffusion Information Communication (DIC) was founded in France in 1971 by Jean Chalopin as part of the Compagnie Luxembourgeoise de Télédiffusion (now RTL Group), a well-established media company.
-DIC primarily focused on producing television content.
+Diffusion Information Commercial (DIC) was founded in France in 1971 by Jean Chalopin as part of the Compagnie Luxembourgeoise de Télédiffusion (now RTL Group), a well-established media company as the successor of OGAP (Office de Gestion et d'Action Publicitaire) in 1968 by Chalopin.
+Initially, DIC focused on producing commercials for television.
+Chalopin decided to shift his company into the production studio to focused on making animated series.

 In 1981, DIC formed a partnership with Tokyo Movie Shinsha, a Japanese animation studio.
 As part of this collaboration, DIC assisted in animating several TMS programs, including the popular series Ulysses 31.
 Additionally, DIC created an unaired pilot called Lupin VIII during this period.

 This partnership between DIC and TMS continued until 1996, contributing to the production of numerous animated television shows and pilots.

 1982–1986: DIC Enterprises

-DIC Audiovisuel's U.S. division, DIC Enterprises, was established in April 1982 in Burbank, California by Andy Heyward, a former writer at Hanna-Barbera.
+DIC Audiovisuel's American division, DIC Enterprises, was established in April 1982 in Burbank, California, by Andy Heyward, a former writer at Hanna-Barbera.
 This division was created to adapt DIC productions into English for American audiences.
 DIC Enterprises focused on producing animated television content for both network broadcast and syndication.
 To reduce costs, DIC outsourced non-creative tasks overseas and employed staff on a per-program basis.
 Despite its success, some industry insiders referred to DIC as "Do It Cheap".

 Under the direction of Bruno Bianchi and Bernard Deyriès, DIC became known for its effective yet cost-conscious approach to animation production.
 Shortly after its formation, DIC introduced Inspector Gadget, which became one of its most successful productions.
 DIC also collaborated with toy and greeting card companies to develop character-based product lines that could be adapted into animated series, providing built-in advertisers and financial backers.
 With hits like Inspector Gadget, The Littles, and Heathcliff, DIC became profitable.

 In 1983, DIC established its own animation facility in Japan, known as K.K.
 DIC Asia, to handle animation production for its shows independently.
 Despite facing a unionization effort in 1984, DIC remained the only non-union animation firm.
 Over time, DIC expanded its operations through syndication deals with companies like LBS Communications, Columbia Pictures Television, and Access Syndication.
-Additionally, DIC secured home video rights for its shows through agreements with Karl-Lorimar Home Video, CBS/Fox Video in the US, The Video Collection in Great Britain and Access Syndication.
+Additionally, DIC secured home video rights for its shows through agreements with Karl-Lorimar Home Video, CBS/Fox Video in the United States, The Video Collection in Great Britain and Access Syndication.